 form of communication.
 We expect students to check the 6.033 home

-page for both news and assignments regularly, every couple of
+page and schedule for both news and assignments regularly, every couple of

 days.
 If you hear a rumor, check it there.

 MIT Web Certificates

 Access to a number of documents on the course web site is